johnjezonajias/woo-metawizard/README.md

 ## Support

-For any issues or questions, please visit [https://webdevjohn.one/support](https://webdevjohn.one/support) or contact the developer directly at [john@webdevjohn.one](mailto:john@webdevjohn.one).
+For any issues or questions, please visit [https://webdevjohn.one/support](https://webdevjohn.one/support) or contact the developer directly at [johnjezonajias@gmail.com](mailto:johnjezonajias@gmail.com).

 ## Changelog